-Below are a few designers who took Aussie fashion into a fabulous abstraction.
+Below are a few designers who took Aussie fashion into fabulous abstraction.

 Mary Shackman (1960s- Today)

-Although she wasn’t creating clothing directly, textile artist Mary Shackman designed for some of the top fashion designers of the 1960s.
-Mary began designing and screenprinting textiles in 1965, where she sold hand painted and printed textiles to department stores, fashion designers and boutiques.
+Textile artist Mary Shackman created pieces for some of the top fashion designers of the 1960s.
+Mary began designing and screenprinting textiles in 1965, and sold hand-painted and printed textiles to department stores, fashion designers and boutiques.
 Her work is noted for its emphasis on nature scenes in square and pixel shapes.

 Jenny Kee (1960s- Today)

-Fashion designer Jenny Kee also sought brought eye-catching patterns and colors to Australian fashion, but with her signature touch.
+Fashion designer Jenny Kee also brought eye-catching patterns and colors to Australian fashion.

-Jenny was born in Bondi and first got her start in fashion as a model.
-In 1965 Jenny moved to England and became involved in the Swinging London scene.
-While in London, Jenny sold bohemian and vintage clothing, including cast-off Diors, and Indian embroideries at the Chelsea Antique Market.
+Kee was born in Bondi and got her start in fashion as a model.
+In 1965, she moved to England and became involved in the Swinging London scene.
+While in London, Kee sold bohemian and vintage clothing, including cast-off Diors, and Indian embroideries at the Chelsea Antique Market.

-After London, Jenny returned to Australia in the early 1970s and opened the boutique, Flamingo Park.
+After London, Kee returned to Australia in the early 1970s and opened the boutique, Flamingo Park.
 She understood the importance of the then underlooked young female customer, a demographic that is a major focus today.
-Also during this time Jenny began to collaborate with fashion and textile designer Linda Jackson.
-Together the duo created colorful knitted pieces made from pure Australian wool with much of their work emblem with fauna and flora.
+Also during this time, Kee collaborated with fashion and textile designer Linda Jackson.
+Together the duo created colorful, fauna and flora printed knitted pieces made from pure Australian wool.
 One of the duo’s most noteworthy pieces was a knitted koala jumper worn by Lady Diana Spencer, who borrowed it from her then-husband Prince Charles while she was pregnant.

-Jenny’s own work recalls Australia’s modern art movement.
+Kee’s own work recalls Australia’s modern art movement.
 According to her website, the designer draws inspiration from “a passion for nature, to reflect a “strong, spontaneous, bold and optimistic” Australia.”
-Jenny also likes to recall Aboriginal Australian motifs, Fair Isle patterns, and contemporary art with her work, while blurring the line between art and fashion in oversized silhouettes.
+Kee also likes to infuse Aboriginal Australian motifs, Fair Isle patterns, and contemporary art with oversized silhouettes.

-Although Jenny based her business in Australia, her influence has reached all over the fashion world.
-Her work has been featured in Vogue Italia, Women’s Wear Daily, and her Opal designs were used by Chanel in 1983.
+Although Kee based her business in Australia, her influence has reached all over the world.
+Her work has been featured in Vogue Italia and Women’s Wear Daily, and her Opal designs were used by Chanel in 1983.

-Jenny has had her work featured in numerous museum exhibits, fashion collections, and has garnered a number of awards.
-Today she continues her line both through her online store and a number of Australian retailers.
+Kee has had her work featured in numerous museum exhibitions and fashion collections, and she has garnered a number of awards.
+Today she continues her line through her online store and through a selected assortment of Australian retailers.

 Linda Jackson (1970s- Today)

 Just like Jenny Kee, fashion and textile designer Linda Jackson brought art to Australian fashion.
-Linda found success in the 1970s and 1980s from her store Bush Couture, in which she sought inspiration from Indigenous cultures around the world.
+Jackson is known for her store Bush Couture, which sought inspiration from Indigenous cultures around the world.

-She is considered a pioneer for her work, which not only explores but highlights Australian cultures and nature.
-On speaking about her work, Linda has stated, “My rainbow of inspirations came from interpreting things I love the outback colors and shapes, the sea, music, the Opera House, leaves, colors in wildflowers and opals.
+Jackson is considered a pioneer for not only exploring, but also highlighting, Australian cultures and nature.
+On her work, Jackson has said, “My rainbow of inspirations came from interpreting things I love the outback colors and shapes, the sea, music, the Opera House, leaves, colors in wildflowers and opals.
 One would progress into the next.”

-Much of Linda’s work includes Australian animals and plants overtop colorful and graphic prints.
-Her pieces were sold all over, including a store in LA owned by Aussie Olivia Newton.
-Now Linda’s clothing can be found in art galleries and museum collections, like The National Gallery in Canberra, which has the designer’s wildflower dresses, and the Victorian National Gallery has her some of her opal and wildflower collections.
+Much of Jackson’s work includes Australian animals and plants overtop colorful and graphic prints.
+Her pieces were sold all over the world, including a store in LA owned by Aussie Olivia Newton.
+Now Jackson’s clothing can be found in art galleries and museum collections.
+The National Gallery in Canberra has the designer’s wildflower dresses and the Victorian National Gallery has some of Jackon’s opal and wildflower collections.

 Bronwyn Bancroft (1980s)

-From Tenterfield, Bronwyn began her design career with a shop in Sydney called Designer Aboriginals.
-There she sold her own clothing and textiles, and staffed her store with Indigenous female students.
+Aboriginal fashion designer Bronwyn Bancroft began her design career with a shop in Sydney called Designer Aboriginals.
+There she sold her own clothing and textiles and staffed her store with Indigenous female students.

-In 1987 Bronwyn, designer Mini Heath, and Aboriginal artist Euphemia Bostock were invited to exhibit their designs in Paris for the department store Printemps’ Fashion Parade.
-The trio had young Aboriginal girls modeling their clothes in order to introduce the culture’s art and design to an international audience.
-For the Fashion Parade, Bronwyn showed her signature painted cloths.
-Two years later the designer contributed to Australian Fashion: The Contemporary Art in London.
+In 1987 Bancroft, designer Mini Heath, and Aboriginal artist Euphemia Bostock were invited to exhibit their designs in Paris for the Printemps’ Fashion Parade.
+The trio had young Aboriginal girls modeling their clothing and Bancroft showed her signature painted cloths.

-Bronwyn’s work is seen as representing a “contemporary perspective on the family, politics and the natural environment,” through telling stories and displaying symbols on traditionally western styles, like a cape or dress.
-Bronwyn now works as an artist and is known for her children books.
+Through telling stories and displaying symbols on traditional Western styles, Bancroft’s work is seen as a representation of a “contemporary perspective on the family, politics and the natural environment.”
+Bancroft now works as an artist and is known for her children books.

 Katie Pye (1970s- 1990s)